-The Munsell Palette below is old code that hasn’t been updated in years.
-It doesn’t work very well any more.
+This is an archive page from an old project.
+The Munsell Palette code no longer functions.
 If you’re interested in helping update it then contact us.

 Picking colors is not an easy task.
 It is definitely an art.
 And available software tools don’t make the task any easier.
 This is because most color models (such as RGB, HSV, and web color palettes) are based on mathematical formulas which have little to do with how the human eye sees colors.
 For example, if you look at an RGB palette you’ll see large areas of very similar colors, and then, in small areas, big color changes.
 (Ie. uneven color distribution.)